-- Provided resources at tabling events and other programs (both in person and virtually). - Provided marketing materials, such as flyers, posters, bulletin boards, news items, prepackaged programs, and resource cards that include warning signs of gender-based violence, students' rights, and resources on and off campus.
-These are displayed across campus and handed out at various events and programs (in person and virtually). - Posted various content on SSU social media platforms on these topics during awareness months and throughout the year.
+- Provided marketing materials, such as flyers, posters, prepackaged programs, and resource cards that include warning signs of gender-based violence, students' rights, and resources.
+These are displayed across campus and handed out at various programs and tabling events. - Posted content on SSU social media platforms on these topics during awareness months and throughout the year.